 Your child will have a blood test.
 If they want their skin numbed with local anaesthetic cream, this can be provided.
 Your child's blood will be sent for analysis to measure various markers of immunity to COVID-19 (antibodies and T-cells).
-Blood samples from the D56 and D70 visits will also be analysed for a substance called troponin (levels of which can rise in myocarditis).
+Blood samples from the boost vaccine visit and D14, and D28 post boost visits will also be analysed for a substance called troponin (levels of which can rise in myocarditis).

 We would also (at some sites) ask to take nasal fluid and saliva samples which are to look at the immune response in the lining of the airways.
-These tests would be repeated at the D70 visit if your child had them at the D56 visit.
+These tests would be repeated at the D14 post boost vaccine visit if your child had them at the boost vaccine visit.
 Your child can say no to these tests and still take part in this study.